Representation Theory for Geometric Quantum Machine Learning: Representation theory for discrete and continuous groups

 The fact that there exists a basis where $ U_g\otimes U_g$ in Eq.~\eqref{eq:su2-block-prod} has the exact block diagonal form as that in Eq.~\eqref{eq:su2-block-sum} indicates that these two representations are isomorphic (Definition~\ref{def:equivariance}).
 More importantly, it unravels a fundamental aspect of representation theory: \textit{given a representation (such as the tensor one), it is extremely useful to express it as a direct sum of smaller representations.} For our previous example, we now know that the tensor representation of $SU(2)$ can be decomposed as a direct sum of two ``smaller'' representations, the spin-$1$ and the spin-$1/2$.
 We will return to this in Example~\ref{box:equivalence of adjoint and tensor reps}.

 The previous examples show how to build larger representations from smaller ones (though direct sums or products).
-But sometimes we might want to keep the same dimension of the representation, or even make it smaller.
-Hence, we present a more general approach to address the task of change of representations.
+There is another key construction which allows us to build new representations from old, but this one keeps the dimension the same, a commonly useful feature for change of representation tasks.

 Recall that the dual space of a finite dimensional vector space $V$, where we think of $V$ as spanned by column vectors, is the space of row vectors $V^*$, i.e. linear functionals $\{V\to \mathbb{F}\}$ with $\mathbb{F} \in \{\R,\Cbb\}$. \begin{definition} Let $R$ be a representation of $G$ acting on a finite-dimensional vector space $V$.
 Then the \emph{dual representation} $R^*$ is the representation of $G$ acting on $V^*$ given by where $T$ denotes the transpose.
 If $r$ is a representation of $\liea$ on $V$, then the \emph{dual representation} $r^*$ of $\liea$ on $V^*$ is given by